Herculaneum was an Ancient Roman city that suffered the same fame as Pompeii when the volcanic eruption of Vesuvius buried it in the year 79 AD.

 Houses, public baths, taverns, temples and statues are almost perfectly preserved, giving unbelievable insight into what life was like for well-to-do families in the Roman Empire.
-It is even possible to see the frescoes and mosaics that still decorate the walls of the ancient mansions almost two thousand years after they were buried.
+It's even possible to see the frescoes and mosaics that still decorate the walls of the ancient mansions almost two thousand years after they were buried.

-Unlike in Pompeii, the volcanic debris that covered Herculaneum carbonised, which means organic-based materials like wood, food and even people were much better preserved.
+Unlike in Pompeii, the volcanic debris that covered Herculaneum was carbonized, which means organic-based materials like wood, food and even people were much better preserved.
 While some residents managed to flee the city, many didn't make it.
 A particularly striking area of the ancient ruins is the boat houses, where skeletons can be seen, buried alive while waiting for rescue from the sea.

 A journey back in time

-It may not be as famous as Pompeii, but Herculaneum is as fascinating and more beautiful as its ancient neighbouring city, and is well worth a visit.
+It may not be as famous as Pompeii, but Herculaneum is as fascinating and more beautiful as its ancient neighbouring city and is well worth a visit.